 - Learning from past relationships; getting out of the cycle of unhealthy relationships.

 - Survivors of childhood or adult sexual abuse.

 - Survivors of childhood or adult violence, domestic violence/abuse, neglect.

 I have a particular interest in working with:

-People who live with disabilities, chronic illness, and pain management issues.
+- People who live with disabilities, chronic illness, and pain management.

 Please phone me for a free, no obligation chat about the counselling and therapy I offer.

-You will have your sessions in The Garden Room - a modern, comfortable and private counselling suite in a tranquil location, where you can relax and feel safe to talk about your difficulties and intimate problems.
+You will have your sessions in a modern, comfortable and private counselling suite in a tranquil environment, where you can relax and feel safe to talk about whatever you're struggling with in your life.
 Accessibility: ground floor with a single 2 inch step.
 Refreshments provided.
 Toilet facilities available.